Wang-ML-Lab/bayesian-peft/README.md

 ```

 > Note: The number of GPUs used for parallel training, the type of GPUs, and the model quantization settings can result in slight differences in the final performance.

-## Code Structure
-- `dataset/`: each file is an independent dataset.
-    - `utils/`: utility files/functions for data manipulation.
-        - `datasetbase.py`: the base class for the Dataset object
-        - `dsets.py`: hacked from https://github.com/MaximeRobeyns/bayesian_lora/blob/master/examples/utils/dsets.py, support a series of sequence to sequence dataset
-    - `S2ClassDataset.py`: Sequence to class dataset, for the bert-like models
-    - `S2SDataset_Classification.py`: multichoice QA dataset, for the gpt-like models
-- `modelwrappers/`:
-    - `wrapperbase.py`: the base class for the wrapper object, where it defines the basic requirements to be met for a new modelwrapper definition.
-- `utils/`: folders containing shared utility functions among modules or for the main procudure in `main.py`. **Before you run the code, you need create your own `Weight & Bias` account and put your user name at line 139 in the file `args.py`. **
-- `main/`: folders containing training and evaluation pipelines.
-- `checkpoints/`: not shown in this repo, where by default the checkpoints and logs of the models are stored.
-- `wandb/`: not shown in this repo, where the local logs of the wandb will be stored.